 Northern California has robust agriculture, providing top-quality ingredients to the chefs of the city year-round.
 As a result, Bay Area cuisine has taken its place as a leader in fresh flavors.

 Some restaurants extend their sustainability commitment to their choices in building and furnishing.
 One of the most notable examples is Plow, which relied on the skills of contractors within their zip code to transform the building from an architecture studio to an eatery.
-All construction materials were locally sourced, and now that Plow is open for business, nearly every ingredient takes a direct path from farm to table.
+All construction materials were locally sourced, and nearly every ingredient on their menu takes a direct path from farm to table.

-You can enjoy the Bay Area's bounty without having to make a reservation.
-Simply visit one of the city's exceptional farmers' markets, like the one at the historic Ferry Building, and pick up some treats for yourself.
+You can enjoy the Bay Area's bounty without making a reservation.
+Visit one of the city's exceptional farmers' markets, like the one at the historic Ferry Building, and pick up some treats.

 World Renowned Wine Culture

 Napa and Sonoma aren't the only places in the Bay Area you can find delicious wine.
 From the city to the suburbs, vineyards, tasting rooms, bars, and restaurants all provide visitors with ways to experience the region's famous varietals.

 Try Scoma’s of Sausalito across the bay for the perfect combination of delicious seafood, an amazing view, and a carefully curated wine list.
 Those willing to make a larger commitment to discussing and tasting California wine can join the two-hour Wine & Beverage Explorations class at the Culinary Institute of America.

 With so many options, you'll never go hungry in San Francisco.